Built for the Big Leagues

 “It’s been a lot of fun,” Yingst said.
 “Working with younger students, choosing who goes on trips, and managing a strong group of 15 or so consistently involved members.”

-Some of those trips are expensive, but Yingst has helped make them more accessible.
+Some of those trips are expensive, but Yingst helped make them more accessible.
 Through club fundraising, she helped reduce the cost of a Final Four trip from about $600 per student to $200.

 “That was a big one,” Yingst said.
 “We’ve had to work hard, but it’s worth it.”